Why Avoidance Masquerades as Discernment in Christian Men

 Retrain the body to tolerate truth under pressure

-Restore masculine authority grounded in obedience
+Restore identity and authority grounded in obedience

 Align spirit, mind, and nervous system